 Painting The Eye’s of the Ladybug

 The eyes have been made using two different shades of blue and one dot of black.
-You can use as many or as few dots of blue as you like, however just be sure each dot is dry before you add another dot on top or you’ll have a very messy multi-colored dot.
+You can use as many or as few dots of blue as you like.
+Just be sure each dot is dry before you add another dot on top or you’ll have a very messy multi-colored dot.

 Painting On The White Separation Dots